Cuspilongus

-Cuspilongus is an extinct genus of parasitic wasp in the sawfly family Cephidae.
-At the time of its description the new genus comprised a single species named Cuspilongus cachecreekensis, known from an Eocene fossil found in North America.
-D. Kopylov and A. Rasnitsyn (2016) transferred "Mesocephus" ghilarovi, known from the Early Cretaceous of Mongolia, to the genus as Cuspilongus ghilarovi.
+Cuspilongus is an extinct genus of symphytan wasps in the sawfly family Cephidae and the only genus in the subfamily Cuspilonginae.
+At the time of its description, the genus comprised a single species, Cuspilongus cachecreekensis.
+A second species, Cuspilongus ghilarovi, was transferred from Mesocephus, which it had been ascribed to at the time of description in 1988.
+The genus is known from fossils found in the Early Cretaceous of Mongolia and Early Eocene of Canada.

 History and classification

-C. cachecreekensis is known only from one fossil, a part and counterpart holotype, specimen number F-1545 & F-1546, which is housed in the collections of the Thompson Rivers University in Kamloops, British Columbia.
-Cuspilongus was described from a specimen which was recovered from outcrops of the early Eocene, Ypresian McAbee Fossil Beds near Cache Creek, British Columbia.
-The unnamed formation outcropping at the McAbee Fossil Beds preserve an upland temperate flora that was first interpreted as being Microthermal, although further study has shown them to be more mesothermal in nature.
-The plant community preserved in the McAbee Fossil Beds site is mostly broadleaf pollen with alder and elm dominating, and may represent a successional forest involving multiple volcanic ash eruptions.

-C. cachecreekensis was first studied by the paleoentomologists S. Bruce Archibald from Simon Fraser University in Burnaby, British Columbia and Alexandr Rasnitsyn of the A. A. Borissiak Paleontological Institute.
-Their 2015 type description of the new genus and species was published in the journal Canadian Entomologist.
-The genus name Cuspilongus was coined by the researchers as a combination of the Latin words cuspis which means "lance" and longus meaning long, in reference to the notable length of the holotype's ovipositor.
-The specific epithet cachecreekensis is in honor of the town of Cache Creek, British Columbia, 8 km west of the type locality.
+The genus Cuspilongus was described by paleoentomologists S. Bruce Archibald from Simon Fraser University in Burnaby, British Columbia and Alexandr Rasnitsyn of the A. A. Borissiak Paleontological Institute, who published the 2015 genus description description in the journal Canadian Entomologist.
+The genus name Cuspilongus was coined by Archibald and Rasnitsyn as a combination of the Latin words cuspis which means "lance" and longus meaning long, in reference to the notable length of the type species ovipositor.
+The type species was designated Cuspilongus cachecreekensis by monotypy, as it was the only species placed in the genus at that time.
+C. cachecreekensis was based on the part and counterpart holotype, specimen numbers F-1545 & F-1546, housed in the collections of the Thompson Rivers University in Kamloops, British Columbia.
+The specific epithet cachecreekensis was chosen in honor of the town of Cache Creek, British Columbia, 8 km west of the type locality for the type species.
 Cuspilongus cachecreekensis was one of three sawfly species described in Archibald & Rasnitsyn's 2015 paper, the other two being Ulteramus republicensis and Ypresiosirex orthosemos, from the Klondike Mountain Formation and the McAbee fossil beds respectively.

+Alexandr Rasnitsyn (1988) had described the species Mesocephus ghilarovi based on the holotype PIN 3559/652 female fossil, part of the Paleontological Institute, Russian Academy of Sciences collections.
+The placement was not challenged until redescription of the specimen by D.S.
+Kopylov and Rasnitsyn (2016).
+When described in 1988 the specimen was not fully prepared, having matrix still covering the abdomen and ovipositor.
+After being fully prepped in 2015, the fossil was noted to be very similar in morphology and wing venation to the then described C. cachecreekensis and moved to Cuspilongus accordingly.

+In the type description for Cuspilongus, Archibald and Rasnitsyn opted to include it in the living Cephidae subfamily Cephinae based on the darkened intercostal wing area and the downward curved to the ovipositor sheath.
+Based on the two species, Kopylov and Rasnitsyn moved Cuspilongus to a new monotypic subfamily Cuspilonginae which they based on the ovipositor being nearly as long as the forewing, with a curved robust sabre-shape.
+Living members of the family have ovipositors that are only up to half the length of the forewing.